Veterans' Rights Externship

 Fieldwork

 Student participants will be paired with an attorney in NYLAG’s Veterans Practice who will act as a mentor and teacher for the student as they work directly with veteran clients on different stages of discharge upgrade applications and VA disability benefit appeal cases.
 Students will consult with clients, review military and medical records, conduct legal, factual, and medical research, and prepare documents for submission to the Department of Defense and/or Department of Veterans Affairs, including personal statements, legal briefs, and other types of client-related evidence.
-Depending on timing, there may be opportunities for students to advocate in front of military discharge boards or veteran administrative law judges, but the majority of advocacy will be on paper.
+Depending on timing, there may be opportunities for students to advocate in front of military discharge boards or veteran administrative law judges.
 Students must commit to an average of 10 hours of fieldwork per week.

 Seminar